 - 1 tablespoon olive oil

-- 12 slider buns or 4 regular buns
+- 12 slider buns or 4 regular hamburger buns

-- 3. Heat the oil in a large, heavy skillet over medium-high heat.
+- Heat the oil in a large, heavy skillet over medium-high heat.
 Working in batches if necessary so as not to crowd the skillet, add the patties and cook for 4 to 5 minutes on each side for sliders, 6 to 8 minutes on each side for burgers, until golden brown and cooked through to an internal temperature of 165°F.